 Carefully selected, half-termly class texts provide excellent opportunities for oral language discussion as well as reading beyond a text.
 Pre-teach sessions allow teachers to explore what pupils already know and allow pupils to acquire necessary knowledge about the language or context in order to fully access the text.
 Reading and writing is immersed across the curriculum and pupils have opportunities to use reading, writing, speaking and listening skills in all areas of the curriculum.
 Writing opportunities are carefully planned with purposeful and meaningful experiences linked to high-quality text, meaning that pupil can write fluently and knowledgeably with confidence.
 Exposure to high-quality language and vocabulary across the curriculum sets expectations for pupils own oracy and communication skills.
 Pupils are expected to read, write communicate and listen effectively in all areas of the curriculum and these skills are developed essentially through our English curriculum.

 Our English curriculum aims to equip pupils with the skills and knowledge needed to access the whole curriculum and to succeed in life.
 Pupils are able to communicate effectively and confidently with coherence.
 Shared values ensure that all staff; including support staff, lunchtime staff and after-school care staff all understand the importance of promoting and encouraging reading, language and oracy.
 It is essential that through these shared values all pupils receive the same message that reading is paramount to their development in life.

-Do you love books?
+Do you love reading?
 Do you enjoy discovering new authors?
 Do you want to share amazing books with your friends?

-Why not try our 100 Great Reads book challenge coming this September?
+Why not try our 100 Great Reads book challenge?